Do corporations need paper stock certificates? No. Most states allow uncertificated shares.

 Unless uncertificated shares are prohibited by the articles or bylaws, a corporation may provide that some or all of any or all classes and series of its shares will be uncertificated shares.
 Such an action does not apply to shares represented by a certificate until the certificate is surrendered to the corporation.
 Within a reasonable time after the issuance or transfer of uncertificated shares, the corporation shall send to the new shareholder the information required by this section to be stated on certificates.
 This information is not required to be sent to the new shareholder by a publicly held corporation that has adopted a system of issuance, recordation, and transfer of its shares by electronic or other means not involving an issuance of certificates if the system complies with section 17A of the Securities Exchange Act of 1934.
 Except as otherwise expressly provided by statute, the rights and obligations of the holders of certificated and uncertificated shares of the same class and series are identical.

-If your articles of incorporation or bylaws require stock certificates, you usually need to amend the articles or bylaws to start using uncertificated shares.
+If your articles of incorporation or bylaws require stock certificates, and so prohibit uncertificated shares, you usually need to amend the articles or bylaws before you can start using uncertificated shares (Minn.
+Stat. § 302A.417, subd.
+7).
 Your attorney can help you make those amendments.

 If your attorney is incorporating a new business for you, you can ask whether uncertificated shares are allowed in your jurisdiction.

 Most business owners find uncertificated shares to be more convenient.
-Otherwise, the business must print new shares every time there is any change in ownership.
+Otherwise, the business must issue new certificates every time there is any change in ownership.
 Uncertificated shares are generally best for business owners who want to keep things simple and avoid extra paper and legal fees.